sheepla/AxisEndpoints/README.md

 ### Validation with FluentValidation

-For logic-heavy validation that DataAnnotations cannot express, FluentValidation can be integrated via a custom `IEndpointFilter`.
+For validation logic that DataAnnotations cannot express, FluentValidation can be integrated via a custom `IEndpointFilter`.
 AxisEndpoints does not provide a dedicated FluentValidation package because the filter approach is straightforward and keeps the dependency opt-in.

 ```csharp
 // A reusable filter that resolves IValidator<TRequest> from DI.